ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 ## Configuration
 {: #configuration}

-But you will want to create sessions and to configure them.
-You can configure sessions in several ways:
+But you will want to create sessions and then configure them.
+You can configure the sessions in several different ways:

 * *Where is the payload stored:* client-side, or server-side.
 * *How is the payload or the session id transferred:* Using cookies or headers.